- > R&D

 Daiichi Sankyo Co., Ltd. is a proprietary pharmaceutical company with origins in Japan and with over 100 years of history in drug discovery and development.
 Our R&D innovation and successes include a member of the statin class Pravachol® (licensed to Bristol-Myers Squibb) and the new Quinolone class Tavanic® (licensed to Sanofi Aventis).
 Recent drugs include the angiotensin receptor blocker Olmetec®, the ADP receptor inhibitor Efient® (co-promoted with Eli Lilly), and the FXa inhibitor LIXIANA®.

-Our worldwide research and development network connects Japan, the United States, Europe, India and East Asian countries.
+Our worldwide research and development network connects Japan, the United States, Europe and East Asian countries.
 In Europe, Daiichi Sankyo Europe in Munich oversees clinical trials.
 Regarding research, the Tissue and Cell Research Centre Munich performs pharmacokinetic studies and toxicity tests.

 What is TaNeDS?